 While three years may seem like a lot of time, injured victims often need extensive medical care following the accident.
 With a long recovery period, it can be difficult for an injured victim to handle their legal case alone.

-This is why accident victims in Myrtle Beach should call a personal injury attorney as soon as they can.
+This is why accident victims in Myrtle Beach should call a personal injury attorney for help with filing an injury case.
 A lawyer can handle the claim while the victim copes with their injuries.

 A wrongful death is one that occurred due to negligence or criminal conduct.
 A deceased victim’s surviving family members can sue the party responsible for the wrongful death under the state’s personal injury laws.
 Often, families seek non-economic damages, such as loss of companionship.
 Surviving families who depended on the deceased for financial support can also seek compensation related to the loss of that support.